You don’t have to miss out on adventures after your baby arrives. You simply need the right tips for traveling with a baby to gear up and be prepared.

 - Nasal bulb and saline solution, in case the baby develops a cold.

-- Baby wipes and diaper cream.
+- Baby wipes, baby bath products, and diaper cream.

 - A first-aid kit.
 If your baby is on specific medicines, then make sure to carry those.
 Also, carry medicines like acetaminophen (paracetamol) and ibuprofen after consulting a pediatrician.

 - A small blanket, extra clothes, and a pacifier.

 - A toy and some books to keep the baby occupied during the flight.